Women in government: Quotas

-Legislation
+Legislative focuses

-There have been numerous occasions where equal legislation has benefited the overall progression of women equality on a global scale.
-Though women have entered legislation, the overall representation within higher ranks of government is not being established.
-"Looking at ministerial positions broken down by portfolio allocation, one sees a worldwide tendency to place women in the softer sociocultural ministerial positions rather than in the harder and politically more prestigious positions of economic planning, national security, and foreign affairs, which are often seen as stepping-stones to national leadership".
+Women's representation in the political arena tends to benefit issues that impact women.
+However, women tend to have more success politically in areas stereotypically associated with them, such as health and education: "Looking at ministerial positions broken down by portfolio allocation, one sees a worldwide tendency to place women in the softer sociocultural ministerial positions rather than in the harder and politically more prestigious positions of economic planning, national security, and foreign affairs, which are often seen as stepping-stones to national leadership".

 Legislative agendas, some pushed by female political figures, may focus on several key issues to address ongoing gender disparities: